javascript-tutorial/en.javascript.info/2-ui/1-document/05-basic-dom-node-properties/article.md

 - `EventTarget` -- gives the support for events (to be covered),
 - ...and finally it inherits from `Object`, so "pure object" methods like `hasOwnProperty` are also available.

 To see the DOM node class name, we can recall that an object usually has the `constructor` property.
-It references to the class constructor, and `constructor.name` is its name:
+It references the class constructor, and `constructor.name` is its name:

 ```js run
 alert( document.body.constructor.name ); // HTMLBodyElement